Skip to content

 The nighttime breathing feature gives you a 30-day rolling view of sleep-related breathing patterns and disturbances.
 I think this is the most underrated addition, because sleep-disordered breathing is badly underdiagnosed in women, and it gets more common after menopause.

 The data here is striking.
-A study of 277 perimenopausal women published in Chest found that obstructive sleep apnea was common, independently associated with high blood pressure and arterial stiffness, and that not one of the women with it had been previously diagnosed.
+A study of 277 perimenopausal women published in Chest found that obstructive sleep apnea was common, independently associated with high blood pressure and arterial stiffness and that not one of the women with it had been previously diagnosed.
 A review in Maturitas similarly notes that the prevalence and severity of sleep apnea in women rise across menopause.
 A ring will not diagnose apnea, but a 30-day breathing trend that prompts you to ask your doctor for a proper sleep study is a meaningful first step.
 If your sleep is already rocky in perimenopause, it is also worth getting the basics right first, which is why I wrote about magnesium for sleep.

 GLP-1 insights, Oura Advisor and the rest